Parrot

 - Help them through their molting season (which is stressful for most species) by removing the tough shafts of the new feathers to facilitate their growth.
 These shafts can make life rather painful for parrots.

-How to clean a parrot cage
+How to Clean a Parrot Cage

 How to clip a parrot’s wings

 For smaller birds like budgies and cockatiels, hold the bird in one hand and clip with the other.
-For macaws, cockatoos and other large parrots it helps to have two people, one to hold the bird, so the other can do the work.
+For macaws, cockatoos, and other large parrots, it helps to have two people, one to hold the bird, so the other can do the work.
 Clipping only the first five or six of the primary flight feathers should be enough.
 The first time you’re doing this, let a professional show you how it is done.

-Blue and gold macaw, military macaw, red-faced parrot | Fruits, seeds, roots, barks, nuts, and berries |
+Blue and gold macaw, military macaw, red-faced parrot | Fruits, seeds, roots, bark, nuts, and berries |

-Cockatiel, hyacinth macaw, budgies | Seeds, and grains |
+Cockatiel, hyacinth macaw, budgies | Seeds and grains |

 Green-winged macaw, blue-throated macaw | Flowers, fruits, seeds, nuts |